hanggrian/IIT-CS425/nmf.md

 - Single Column Primary Key that does not functionally dependant on any subset of candidate key relation.

-It is clear that we can’t move forward to make our simple database in 2nd Normalization form unless we partition the table above.
+It is clear that we can't move forward to make our simple database in 2nd Normalization form unless we partition the table above.

 ![](https://www.guru99.com/images/Table2.png)